etrusci-org/br-shelltracker/README.md

 # br-shelltracker

 A helper tool for the game [Buckshot Roulette](https://criticalreflex.io/buckshot_roulette).
 Too baked to remember how many live and blank shells there are left?
-Just update the live and blank shell counts whenever the shotgun is reloaded, a shell is used, ejected, or its polarity is flipped.
+Just click `+` or `−` whenever the shotgun is reloaded, a shell is used, ejected, or its polarity is flipped.